-|Tao Chen joined Nanyang Business School as an Assistant Professor in Finance in 2014.
-His research interest includes corporate finance and corporate governance, mergers and acquisitions, tax avoidance, earnings management, and banking and financial institutions. |
+|Tao Chen joined Nanyang Business School (NBS) as an Assistant Professor in Finance in 2014.
+His research interest focuses on how financial market participants influence corporate policies, particularly issues related to environmental, social and corporate governance (ESG) and how FinTech and financial innovation affect financial inclusion and risk. |

 - T. Chen, H. Dong, and C. Lin.
-(2018).
+(2020).
 Institutional Shareholders and Corporate Social Responsibility.
 Journal of Financial Economics, Forthcoming.

 - T. Chen, C. Lin.
 (2017).
 Does Information Asymmetry Affect Tax Aggressiveness?.
-Journal of Financial and Quantitative Analysis, Forthcoming.
+Journal of Financial and Quantitative Analysis, 52, 2053-2081.